Ongoing

 Improving the UX of Data Tables

-This initiative aims to enhance the UX of WorkJam’s data tables by optimizing layouts, improving sorting and filtering, and ensuring better mobile responsiveness.
+This initiative aims to enhance the UX of data tables in an enterprise setting by optimizing layouts, improving sorting and filtering, and ensuring better mobile responsiveness.

 Data table for shift assignment